Rose Center for Earth and Space

 The Rose Center for Earth and Space is a part of the American Museum of Natural History in New York City.
 The Center's complete name is The Frederick Phineas and Sandra Priest Rose Center for Earth and Space.
 The main entrance is located on the northern side of the museum on 81st Street near Central Park West in Manhattan's Upper West Side.
-Completed in 2000, it includes the new Hayden Planetarium, the original of which was opened in 1935 and closed in 1997.
+Completed in 2000, it includes the Hayden Planetarium, which was originally opened in 1935.
 Neil deGrasse Tyson is its first and, to date, only director.

 History

 The center is an extensive reworking of the former Hayden Planetarium, whose first projector, dedicated in 1935, had 2 successors previous to the current one.

-The original Hayden Planetarium was founded in 1933 with a donation by philanthropist Charles Hayden.
-In 1935, the Hayden Planetarium, designed by architects Trowbridge & Livingston, opened, after its construction was funded by a $650,000 loan from the Reconstruction Finance Corporation and a $150,000 donation from banker Charles Hayden of Hayden, Stone & Co.
+The original Hayden Planetarium was founded in 1933 with a donation by banker and philanthropist Charles Hayden of Hayden, Stone & Co.
+It was designed by architects Trowbridge & Livingston and opened in 1935.
+Its construction was funded by a $650,000 loan from the Reconstruction Finance Corporation and a $150,000 donation from Charles Hayden.
 Its mission was to give the public "a more lively and sincere appreciation of the magnitude of the universe... and for the wonderful things which are daily occurring in the universe."
 Joseph M. Chamberlain, hired as an assistant curator in 1952, became Chairman of the Planetarium in 1956.
 In 1960, a Zeiss Mark IV projector was installed, followed by a Zeiss Mark VI projector and new seats in 1993.

 In January 1997, the original Hayden Planetarium was closed and demolished.
 In August 1999, a new, customized Zeiss Mark IX projector was installed, accompanied by a digital dome projection system that provides a 3-D visualization of the universe based on images generated in real time by a Silicon Graphics supercomputer.
+Before the building opened, a black tie fundraiser was held at the nearly finished museum to celebrate the millennium on December 31, 1999.
+Philippe Petit, best known for his 1974 tightrope walk between the Twin Towers of the World Trade Center, and Eartha Kitt performed at the millennium event.

 On February 19, 2000, the $210 million Frederick Phineas and Sandra Priest Rose Center for Earth and Space, containing the new Hayden Planetarium, opened to the public.
-The Rose Center is named after two members of the Rose family, and was designed by James Polshek and Todd H. Schliemann of Polshek Partnership Architects with the exhibition design by Ralph Appelbaum Associates.
+The Rose Center was designed by James Polshek and Todd H. Schliemann of Polshek Partnership Architects (now Ennead Architects) with the exhibition design by Ralph Appelbaum Associates.
 The Museum's garden was designed by Seattle based landscape architecture firm Gustafson, Guthrie, Nichol.
 Tom Hanks provided the voice-over for the first planetarium show during the opening of the new Rose Center for Earth & Space in the Hayden Planetarium in 2000.
 Since then such celebrities as Whoopi Goldberg, Robert Redford, Harrison Ford, Liam Neeson and Maya Angelou have been featured.

+On December 31, 2001, Peter Jennings hosted ABC 2002 live from the Rose Center.
+The program was a more "reflective" counterpart to Dick Clark's New Year's Rockin' Eve created in the wake of the September 11 attacks.